Fair and efficient contribution valuation for vertical federated learning: Related work

-Wang \textit{et al.}~\cite{wang2019measure} and more recently Han \textit{et al.}~\cite{han2021data} extended the notion of data Shapley value to VFL.
-As we described above, the need to retrain the model for different subsets of participants is a bottleneck of Shapley value computation in federated learning.
-This problem was solved by introducing model-independent utility functions, where model-independent means the contribution of a client does not depend on the performance of the final model, and thus does not require retraining of the model~\cite{wang2019measure,han2021data}.
-In particular, Wang \textit{et al.}~\cite{wang2019measure} suggested using the situational importance (SI)~\cite{achen1982interpreting}, which computes the difference between the embeddings with true feature and expected feature.
-However, computing SI requires knowing the expectation of each feature and can be impractical under VFL.
-Han \textit{et al.}~\cite{han2021data} suggested to use the conditional mutual information (CMI)~\cite{brown2012conditional}, which computes the tightness between the label and features.
-However, computing CMI requires every client to access the labels, which may also be impractical under VFL.
+\citet{wang2019measure} and more recently \citet{han2021data} extended the notion of data Shapley value to VFL.
+As discussed before, the need for retraining the model for different subsets of clients is a bottleneck of Shapley value computation in federated learning. \citet{wang2019measure,han2021data} solved this problem by introducing model-independent utility functions, where the contribution of a client does not depend on the performance of the final model, and thus does not require retraining of the model.
+In particular, \citet{wang2019measure} suggested using the situational importance (SI)~\citep{achen1982interpreting}, which computes the difference between the embeddings with true features and expected features.
+However, computing SI requires knowing the expectation of each feature and can be impractical under VFL. \citet{han2021data} suggested to use the conditional mutual information (CMI)~\citep{brown2012conditional}, which computes the tightness between the label and features.
+However, computing CMI requires every client to access the labels, which may also be impractical under VFL and leak privacy.
 Besides the above shortcomings, the model-independent utility function itself may cause some fairness issues when the VFL is conducted asynchronously.
-As we discussed in Section~\ref{sec:1}, under the asynchronous setting, the contribution of a client not only relates to the quality of the local dataset but also depends on the power of local computational resources.
-Model-independent utility functions can not fully reflect a client's contribution in this case.
+Specifically, under the asynchronous setting, the contribution of a client not only is related to the quality of the local dataset but also depends on the power of local computational resources.
+Model-independent utility functions cannot fully reflect a client's contribution in this scenario.
+(See Proposition~\ref{prop:asyn_diff_fre} and Section~\ref{sec:8.3} for details.)
+In this work, we instead use a model-dependent utility function and resolve the requirement of retraining the model by periodically evaluating the contribution metric during the training process.